 This use will be essential when you’re dependent on a garden for survival.

-If you own a survival blanket you can use them to prevent yourself from getting lost.
-This is an incredible simply but effective survival use.
+If you own a survival blanket, you can use it to prevent yourself from getting lost.
+This is an incredible simple but effective survival use.

 Make sure to keep them at eye level.
 That way you’ll always be able to get a direct line of sight on the shiny and reflective strips.

 11) Bonus – Use It For Food Storage

 I’ve never seen this written anywhere, but I think it’s a great way to use these blankets.

 Right now, almost all the survival food companies sell their food in Mylar pouches.
 Part of the reason they use Mylar is because it’s impervious to water and traps odors inside

 That’s why I think these blankets are great to bury survival food in.

 Using them for food storage is simple.
 All you have to do is place the food about 6-12 inches from the edge of a full blanket (or a smaller section of blanket depending on the size of the food).